Tele (band): Band history

 For their third full-length LP, Wir brauchen nichts, Tele began experimenting with different sounds, taking inspiration from the 1940s, lullabies, and choir music.
-The album was produced by sound engineer Patrik Majer, who also arranged the productions for the band Wir sind Helden.
+Sound engineer Patrik Majer, who also arranged the production for the band Wir sind Helden, produced the album.
 Lead singer Fransceco Wilking featured on Wir sind Helden's third album Soundso, singing an exchange with Judith Holofernes.
-To date, Wir brauchen nichts is Tele's most commercially successful record due to the success of the single Mario, which Tele used to represent the state Baden-Württemberg at the Bundesvision Song Contest.
+To date, Wir brauchen nichts is Tele's most commercially successful record due to the success of the single Mario, which Tele used to represent the state of Baden-Württemberg at the Bundesvision Song Contest.
 The song ranked at number 10 after viewer votes.

-In June 2006, shortly before the completion of the third album, Tele executed a tour through Africa (South Africa, Mozambique, Namibia, Zimbabwe, Tanzania, Zanzibar und Madagascar) by order of the Goethe-Institut.
+In June 2006, shortly before the completion of the third album, Tele executed a tour through Africa (South Africa, Mozambique, Namibia, Zimbabwe, Tanzania, Zanzibar, and Madagascar) by order of the Goethe-Institut.